stephasaurusRex/learn-github-api-pages/README.md

 Cryptr - https://www.npmjs.com/package/cryptr

-Used for encryption of my oauth keys, because I would want to do that in real life
+Used for encryption of my oauth keys, because I would want to do that in real life.
-- in this case, I want this to run on github pages - so the decryption key is in the app.
+In this case, I want this to run on github pages - so the decryption key is in the app.
 In real life, I would want to store this in a DB and not have it be available to the whole world.
 I made a throwaway github account, because I needed to be authenticated to make bunches of calls.